Leooow/bitwig-fedora/README.md

 A script that installs Bitwig Studio on Fedora.
 I forked this from digiberk who forked it from the original creator because it hasn't been updated for the latest release of Fedora.

+It is now for version 3.0.2 under Fedora 30

 ## Installation

 ```bash